bacterial-genomics/wf-paired-end-illumina-assembly/README.md

   ============================================
         Input/Output
   ============================================
   --input                 Path to input data directory containing FastQ assemblies or samplesheet.
                           Recognized extensions are: .fastq and .fq with optional gzip compression (.gz)

   --outdir                The output directory where the results will be saved.

   ============================================
         Container platforms
   ============================================
-  -profile singularity    Use Singularity images to run the workflow.
-Will pull and convert Docker images from Dockerhub if not locally available.
+  -profile singularity    Use Singularity images or auto-convert Docker images to run the workflow.

   -profile docker         Use Docker images to run the workflow.
-Will pull images from Dockerhub if not locally available.

   ============================================
         Optional assemblers